Growing Organic Grains and Pulses in the Northeast: What Does the Research Say?

 Farmer-Led Trials Program Spotlight: Passion Garden

-Passion Garden, in the Waco Texas, is a three-acre diversified farm, in the process of transitioning to organic certification.
+Passion Garden, in Waco Texas, is a three-acre diversified farm, in the process of transitioning to organic certification.
 Farmer Kay Bell is participating in OFRF's Farmer-Led Trial Program to experiment with farm-made soil amendments from mesquite bean pods to increase productivity of tomato varieties.

 Organic Agriculture Research in Action: High Tunnels and Cover Cropping with Moore Family Farms